What is Monsterhearts about?

 There are no good or bad guys in Monsterhearts

 With Monsterhearts, there is no big plot the players try to solve as a group.
 Instead, the story develops organically from their daily lives and struggles.
-There may be a rival trying to embarrass you in front of the class.
-Maybe a character has a crush on the boyfriend of their best friend.
-Or maybe your parents plan to send you to military school, because of your anger issues.
+There may be a rival trying to embarrass you in front of the class, or maybe a character has a crush on the boyfriend of their best friend.
+Or maybe your parents plan to send you to military school because of your anger issues.
 Take these plot points and connect them with some NPC relations and voilà, you have a plot.

 The story jumps from scene to scene, with not all player characters being present all of the time.
 Like in many TV drama series, where a handful of main characters follows different plotlines, all of which are connected.

 There is no big bad villain, whose plans the players try to thwart.
 The player characters are the main trouble makers here, who progress the story with their own issues.
-They are causing problems and conflicts, because they act out of passion, malice or insecurity.
+They are causing problems and conflicts because they act out of passion, malice, or insecurity.
 There’s a lot of grey areas here.
-The same character might be the nice well-behaved girl in the first row on one day, and a blood-hungry Werewolf the next day, just to regret the fallout of their actions afterwards.
+The same character might be the nice well-behaved girl in the first row on one day, and a blood-hungry werewolf the next day, just to regret the fallout of their actions afterward.

 Play it safe – use safety tools

-As the tone and topics of Monsterhearts are very delicate and personal, it’s an absolute must to use safety tools.
+As the topics of Monsterhearts are very delicate and personal, it’s an absolute must to use safety tools.
 The minimum should be to use an X-card.
 With this, everyone at the table can signal which topics should be skipped, because they feel uncomfortable about them.
-Additionally, I recommend asking players before the start of the game or campaign, if any subjects are no-goes for them.
+Additionally, I recommend asking players before the start of the game or campaign if any subjects are no-goes for them.
 With this in mind, the GM can avoid these topics in the session preparation.
-That’s easier than having to shut down a plot point during the session and having to improvise a new one on-the-fly.
+That’s easier than having to shut down a plot point during the session and having to improvise a new one on the fly.

 Why so dark?
 Other ways to play Monsterhearts

-While I prefer Monsterhearts dark, angsty and full of conflicts between the player characters, there are several other possible ways to enjoy the game.
+While I prefer Monsterhearts to be dark, angsty, and full of conflicts between the player characters, there are several other possible ways to enjoy the game.
 Some Monsterhearts campaigns have an external threat or villain the players need to team up against.
 Or maybe you want to add a longer investigative part to it, like a conspiracy the player characters need to uncover.
 Monsterhearts can also be played in a variety of different settings beyond the traditional contemporary high school.
-Imagine a boarding school, a summer camp or even a Lovecraftian style campaign in 1920s Kingsport, you name it.
+Imagine a boarding school, a summer camp, or even a Lovecraftian campaign in 1920s Kingsport, you name it.
 Make it your game and pick whatever style you and your players like best.

 The reason why Avery Alder is a genius

 Teenage angst is the topic at which Monsterhearts really shines.
-It comes with different facets such as uncontrolled anger, a feeling of loneliness, extreme dependency on others, etc. These emotions are usually inner struggles that a character has to face.
-In order to create conflicts, drama and plot hooks, you need to make them visible and tangible between the players.
+It comes with different facets, such as uncontrolled anger, a feeling of loneliness, extreme dependency on others, etc. These emotions are usually inner struggles that a character must face.
+In order to create conflicts, drama, and plot hooks, you need to make them visible and tangible between the players.
 To facilitate this, Avery created playbooks revolving around these emotional issues.
 Here are some examples:

 The Werewolf is all about anger issues.
-She wants to assert dominance as the most physically strong student in the class, establish and defend her territory.
+She wants to assert dominance as the most physically strong student in the class, as well as establish and defend her territory.
 She won’t accept others challenging her status and if her inner monster takes over, she’ll respond with violence.
 A lot of violence.

 All the playbooks translate a certain aspect of teenage angst into pure escalation.
 What a brilliant mechanic to arrange for drama in the game!
 And it’s also beautifully interwoven with the game’s setting of teenage urban fantasy.
 This is what makes Monsterhearts so outstanding.
-Somebody give Avery a medal for this.
+Somebody give Avery a medal.

 Why I fell for Monsterhearts